LaianAbussaud/Saudi_Cities_Walk_Score/README.md

 # Table of content
 1. Overview
 2. Objectives
+3. Research Questions
-3. Notebook Description
+4. Notebook Description
-4. Dataset Description
+5. Dataset Description
-5.

 # Overview
 In this repo I attempted to ...

 # Objectives
-- To
-- To
+- To analyze and visualize Saudi cities walkability conditions
-- To
+- To provide a comprehensive dataset containing all necessary data
+- To create a walk score measure that is suitable for the Saudi context

+# Research Questions
+- Are Saudi cities walkable?
+Can most daily errands be completed on foot?
+- Which Saudi city in the analysis is the most walkable?
+- What are the factors that are most contributing to the Saudi walk score?

 # Notebooks Descriptions
 1.